 Inventory, lb : 0

-Garlic roots are available in the spring and summer months.
+Garlic roots are harvested in the spring through early summer.

 Recipes that include Garlic Roots.
 One is easiest, three is harder.

 |So Savoureaux||Eggs and Garlic Roots|

 |About Food||Dehydrated Green Garlic Roots|

 Someone shared Garlic Roots using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.